ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 The `<div id="g_id_sigin">` division defines the presentation style of the Sign-in with Google button.

+# JWT and Session Cookie

+The JWT receivd from Google is forwareded to the `/auth/login` endpoint of the backe end FastAPI.
+The back end then create the user if one doesn't already exist and create a session.
+The back end return a respose with "Set-Cookie: session_id=xxxxxx" in the Header.

 ### The Callback function

-Here is an implementation of the callback function, which should be called upon a successful sign-in on the Google side.
+Here is an implementation of the callback function, which is called upon a successful sign-in on the Google side to forward the JWT to the back end.

 ```javascript
 <script>